 Browse by Medical Category

-Our diagnostic and interventional radiologists, surgeons, endoscopists and pathologists are highly specialized.
+Our surgeons, oncologists, radiologists and pathologists are highly specialized.
 They have unique experience in safely and rapidly diagnosing and staging thoracic cancers.
 This expert analysis helps each patient’s doctors to tailor an individualized treatment plan.
 The plan is made on the day of the multidisciplinary visit to determine the best therapy for each patient.
+Mass General has one of the most experienced programs in the world treating lung cancers with genetic mutations.
 Appointments are usually scheduled within one week.

 We use the most advanced diagnostic imaging tools, including: